Graduate Studies

 540 Applied Stochastic Models in Business Analytics.
 (3) This course introduces stochastic models for studying phenomena in management science, operations research, finance, actuarial science, and engineering.
 Heuristic minded approach aimed at developing “probabilistic thinking” is taken in the treatment of probability concepts, stochastic processes, model simulation, and applications.
 Prerequisite: DS 303 or equivalent, or permission of the instructor.

-580 Predictive Analytics and Time-Series Forecasting.
+580 Advanced Predictive Analytics and Times Series Forecasting.
 (3) This course introduces analytical models and tools used for continuous iterative exploration and investigation of past business performance to gain insight and drive decision.
 Predictive modeling, forecasting, and design of experiments will be covered.
-Prerequisites: DS 303 or equivalent, or permission of the instructor.
+Prerequisites: DS 480G, or permission of the instructor.

 599 Decision Sciences Internship.
 (1–6, not repeatable) Integrates decision sciences theories with application to actual business practices.
 Students are exposed to a variety of positions within the business firm during the semester.
 All internships are supervised by a faculty coordinator and an executive in the business firm.
 Analytic reports of work accomplished by each student are presented to the coordinator.
 Graded S/U only.
 Prerequisites: Completion of six hours of decision sciences courses and written permission of the Department Chairperson.